nicehash/excavator/experimental/README.md

 * autostart service (nhqmservice.exe) and
 * example command file (commands.json)

+_Notice: when using GeForce series 1000 and 2000, update to 0.1.0.4 to avoid bug that causes nhmws - Rig Manager on NiceHash not working for your rig._

 # Installation
 Simply extract all files in .zip archive into any folder you want.